3 Ways You Should Be Using Google For Your Business

 Much like SEO, and Google in general, AdWords revolves around the use of keywords.
 After you’ve built your advertisement, you will choose a number of keywords that relate to your product.
 Then you will place a bid.
 When a user searches with these keywords, the advertiser with the highest bid has a higher chance of their ad being served.

 Again, this is a very simple explanation and, in reality, there are many different factors which determine when your ad is displayed.
-Things like popularity of keyword, quality of website, location and historical results all play a part.
-The main thing to remember at this stage is that, if done correctly, you can have an ad for your business appear above organic search results, looking like this:
+Things like popularity of keywords, quality of website, location, and historical results all play a part.

 To help you tackle AdWords yourself, here are the top three things to consider:

 Broad keywords: You don’t want to appear in every result for a specific keyword.

 Example: A mechanic doesn’t want to appear in searches for ‘rental car’ when using the keyword ‘car’.

 Negative keywords: There are certain words you don’t want your chosen keyword associated with.

 Example: A seafood restaurant doesn’t want to appear in searches for ‘seafood poisoning’ or be grouped with results about the overfishing of our oceans when using the keyword ‘seafood’